Tattoo Assassins: Reception

 The game received overall negative reception.
 Next Generation panned the game for poor synchronization between controls and characters, "slow and choppy" animation, and an "extraordinary lack of any real innovation" compared to Mortal Kombat II.
 Felipe Rojas of La Tercera criticized the stages as flat, the music as repetitive, the gameplay as crude, the animations as poorly digitized, and the characters as derivative and lacking in identity, commenting that the game felt unfinished.
 However, he praised the game for its variety in fatalities and generally bizarre nature.
-Bobinator for Hardcore Gaming 101 opined that Tattoo Assassins might have been the worst Data East game ever if it was released.
+Robert "Bobinator" Naytor for Hardcore Gaming 101 opined that Tattoo Assassins might have been the worst Data East game ever if it was released.
 Allistair Pinsof at Destructoid ranked it as the worst Mortal Kombat clone ever made.
 Co-creator of Mortal Kombat John Tobias called it the worst fighting game ever made.
 Gavin Jasper from Den of Geek compared it to Plan 9 from Outer Space, stating that "There are worse games out there, but this one gets the attention because it's too weird to exist... and it kind of doesn't."
 He commented on the game's sense of humor, including Koldan faking out his presence in every fight, including his own, and its unintentional jokes resulting from glitches, such as one fatality creating multiple giant bouncing cooked turkeys.